fabrylab/Bronchoscopy/README.md

 # Bronchoscopy
-Numerical simulation tool for predicting the impact of bronchoscopy on ventilation, supporting clinical decision-making by guiding ventilator settings to reduce dynamic hyperinflation and hypoventilation.
-Includes Python script and a browser-based interface.
+Numerical simulation tool for predicting the impact of endotracheal tube diameter and bronchoscopy on pressure and flow patterns during mechanical ventilation.
+Includes a Python script and a browser-based interface.

 ## Quick Start
 ➡️ Click on the image to get started